Anon-Planet/thgtoa/guide.md

 If you want to compare the older version of the ODT format with a newer version, use the LibreWriter compare features as explained here: <https://help.libreoffice.org/7.1/en-US/text/shared/guide/redlining_doccompare.html> <sup>[[Archive.org]][734]</sup>

-# Appendix A8: Crypto Swapping Services without Registration and KYC
+# Appendix A8: Crypto Swapping Services without Registration and KYC:

 ## General Crypto Swapping: